WYVERN2742/Peanut/README.md

 A prime design point is to also provide capability for extensions; such as solar charging, motor powering, or literally anything else you can imagine.

->[!warning]
+> [!WARNING]
->This is a hobby project and our first exploration into creating a custom PCB from scratch.
+> This is a hobby project and our first exploration into creating a custom PCB from scratch.
 Mistakes are Guarenteed!

 ## Roadmap